lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 - [access the programme in html]()

-- download the programme in html single-file (to view it offline)
+- download the programme as a single html file (for offline viewing in your favourite browser)

 ## Social activities

-TODO
+To be set up.

 ## Student awards

-TODO
+To be set up.

 # Sponsorship